 To Group by one or more columns

 In the Query Preview grid, select one or more columns.
 For example, Year and Order_Details.ProductID.

-In the Group By dialog box, the column name that you right-clicked in step 1 is by default selected in the Group By drop-down list.
-You can select another column name from the drop-down list, if required.
-If you want to group on multiple columns, click +, and then select a column name from the Group By drop-down list in the newly added row.
+In the Group By popup window, the column name that you right-clicked in step 1 is (by default) selected in the Group By drop-down list.
+You can select another column name from the drop-down list, if necessary.
+If you want to group on multiple columns, click + and then select a column name from the Group By drop-down list in the newly added row.
 To remove a grouping column, click – against the record.

 In the New column name textbox, enter a group by name.

-In the Operation drop-down, select an Aggregate Function or Row Operation.
+In the Operation drop-down, select Aggregate Function or Row Operation.

-In the Group By dialog box, select Sum, Average, Min, or Max as the Operation.
+In the Group By popup window, select Sum, Average, Min, or Max as the Operation.

 Perform a Row Operation